Minors for Marketing Ph.D. Students

 - One letter of recommendation from a faculty member in the major department

-Three doctoral-level courses in substantive topics in marketing are required.
-The student can choose three seminar courses from the following:
+Four doctoral-level courses in substantive topics in marketing are required (counting 2 credits each).
+The student can choose four seminar courses from the following:

 Besides these nine units of required courses, the student is also encouraged to register for the Marketing Colloquium when it is offered.